gibbsvjy007/flutter_razorpay_sdk/README.md

 ### Show some :heart: and star the repo to support the project

 * Please note this is a plugin only.
-This plugin has used the Android SDK
+This plugin has used the Android SDK.
+Note: This plugin is still under development.
+Feedback and Pull Requests are most welcome!

 ## Instaling